 There are many types of domesticated ducks.
-Some common breeds enjoyed for their meat include the following.
+Some common breeds enjoyed for their meat include the following:

 Mulard ducks.
 Mulard or mule ducks are a hybrid breed mostly bred for their meat.
 Mulard ducks have rather lean meat.
-They are popular with people that are looking for a healthy duck meat option.
+They are popular with people looking for a healthy duck meat option.

 Muscovy ducks.
 Muscovy ducks are closely related to geese.
 Their meat is celebrated in France and often compared to beef as it is lean and red.